quangd42/golox/README.md

 - [x] Classes
    - [ ] Inheritance
 - [ ] Standard Library

+**: Addition to features covered in the book.

 Differences in syntax from proposed in the book:
 - Go like syntax for if/else: parentheses not required for condition expression, thenBranch and elseBranch must be blocks (requires braces).